fx-biocoder/solid-in-cpp/README.md

 ## "I want to help you improve this guide.
 How can I do it?"

 If you have any feedback regarding the contents of this guide, such as corrections or possible additions, please create a new issue [here](https://github.com/fx-biocoder/solid-in-cpp/issues).
 This will allow me to keep track of future modifications that need to be implemented.
 I greatly appreciate the valuable feedback I have received from users.
-However, please note that I prioritize suggestions that are submitted through the appropriate channels, as there have been instances of comments made in bad faith that were disguised as feedback.
+However, please note that I prioritize suggestions that are submitted through the appropriate channels.

 ## Licensing